pytorch/serve/examples/MMF-activity-recognition/README.md

 charades_action_lables.csv has been created using the "Generting_Charades_action_lables.py" script and are available for [download](https://mmfartifacts.s3-us-west-2.amazonaws.com/charades_action_lables.csv), which contains the labels from the dataset to be used for mapping predictions to labels.
 Running this will result in MMF_activity_recognition mar in the current directory.

 Note as MMF uses torch.cuda.current_device() to decide if inputs are on correct device, we used device context manager in the handler.
-This means you won't be able to set the number_of_gpu to zero in this example, basically to serve this example on Cpu, you will need to run on a cpu instance or masking the cuda devices using export CUDA_VISIBLE_DEVICES="".
+This means you won't be able to set the number_of_gpu to zero in this example, basically to serve this example on cpu, you will need to run on a cpu instance or masking the cuda devices using export CUDA_VISIBLE_DEVICES="".

 The **next step** is to make a model_store and move the .mar file to it: